Our Impact

 80% of young people’s time is spent outside of school.

-In 2024, Richmond saw a 65% drop in youth gun violence since 2017, a decline the city attributed to out-of-school time programs.
+The investment in out-of-school time continues to show positive outcomes across Richmond, including a 65% drop in youth gun violence incidents since 2017–a decline the city attributed to out-of-school time programs.

 Program Feedback from Youth